As the old cliché goes, one man’s trash is another man’s treasure. And that line applies to more than just antique sales or eBay auctions.

 Schools today have a lot they can teach students about the environmental benefits of recycling scrap metal.
 And there’s also a lot to learn from a company like GLE Scrap Metal, which has been doing scrap metal recycling for years.

-A family owned and operated business, GLE Scrap Metal performs environmentally-friendly processing and recycling of all base and precious metals, and they maintain a zero-landfill policy to efficiently utilize natural resources and help conserve energy.
+A family owned and operated business, GLE Scrap Metal performs environmentally-friendly processing and recycling of all base and precious metals, and they strive to efficiently utilize natural resources and help conserve energy.